jkkivenko/dawson-tabletop/Spacecraft/Spacecraft.md

 ## *Nebula*-class

-*Nebula*-class vessels are so enormous and well-defended that even a non-combat *Nebula*-class ship is basically indestructible.
+*Nebula*-class vessels are so enormous and well-defended that even a civilian *Nebula*-class ship is basically indestructible.
 These vessels have crew complements in the thousands or tens of thousands, and many can be compared to entire cities in size and function.

 | Example Vessels | Description |
 |---|---|